In order to get the best use out of the Panel user guide, it is important to have a grasp of some core concepts, ideas, and terminology.

 Panels) into an arrangement that forms an app or dashboard.

 Panel is a very flexible system that supports many different usage patterns, via multiple application programming interfaces (APIs).
 Each API has its own advantages and disadvantages, and is suitable for different tasks and ways of working.
-The API user guide goes through each of the APIs in detail, comparing their pros and cons and providing recommendations on when to use each.
+The API guide goes through each of the APIs in detail, comparing their pros and cons and providing recommendations on when to use each.

 Defining a reactive function using the